 Battle Frontier: 60 Episodes.
 Subverted in that most of the filler was in the beginning, leading to a faster pace with the rest of the arc.

 Sinnoh: 191 episodes.
 As much as the above 2-part saga in total.
-It also holds the record for both the longest and second longest gaps between gym battles, with 31 episodes between Gardenia and Maylene and 52 episodes between Candice and Volkner.
-Granted, in these gaps we had the buildup and resolution, respectively, of both the Contest and Team Galactic arcs, and the first further justified by the distance between those two gymsnote the latter having no such excuse, but that still meant that the main quest was demoted to C-Plot status twice.
+It also holds the record for both the longest and second longest gaps between Gym battles, with 31 episodes between Gardenia and Maylene and 52 episodes between Candice and Volkner.note Kanto actually has the 3rd longest at 28 between Koga and Blaine.
+Granted, in these gaps we had the buildup and resolution, respectively, of both the Contest and Team Galactic arcs, and the first further justified by the distance between those two Gymsnote the latter having no such excuse, but that still meant that the main quest was demoted to C-Plot status twice.

-The Best Wishes series averts this trope with its fast pace, but that results in the 140-some-odd episode saga to suffer a different trope.
-Ash got all 8 of his badges in 84 episodes, though the gap between #3 and #4 was pretty long (27 episodes).
-After the various filler and padding arcs,Details In sequence: the mandatedreappearance by Sinnoh's female companion, a few episodes with a ditzy version of Ash (As opposed to the idealized version from Season One) getting his 8th Badge, a short arc with Meloetta where Giovanni gives up his Unfought status, a pair of certified fillers, and a 2-parter with Iris and Drayden, there was the stock-standard Tournament Arc with a stock-standard length of 7 episodesnote including the introduction to the eventual champion and the Axew-centered Breather Episode which was more contentious for its results than its pacing.
+The Best Wishes series averts this trope with its fast pace, but that results in the 142 episode saga suffering from a different trope.
+Ash got all 8 of his badges in 84 episodes, though the gap between #3 and #4 was pretty long (27 episodes, T-4th).
+After the various filler and padding arcs,Details In sequence: the mandatedreappearance by Sinnoh's female companion, a few episodes with a ditzy version of Ash (as opposed to the idealized and mature version) getting his 8th Badge, a short arc with Meloetta where Giovanni gives up his Unfought status, a pair of certified fillers, and a 2-parter with Iris and Drayden, there was the stock-standard Tournament Arc with a stock-standard length of 7 episodesnote including the introduction to the eventual champion and the Axew-centered Breather Episode which was more contentious for its results than its pacing.
 This was followed by a 14-episode arc revolving around N and Team Plasma which people are heavily divided on.
 The quick pace ultimately resulted in the last 5 months prior to the release of the Gen VI games having an Orange Islands/Battle Frontier-style round of pure, aimless island-hopping filler, only without a pseudo-tournament like those arcs had.
 Fans have NOT taken this lightly.

 From the beginning of the Battle City Finals in Yu-Gi-Oh! (the finals mind you) to the end took 63 episodes, including a 24-episode Filler Arc that could not have been placed worse.
 This is almost as bad in the manga, where the entirety of Battle City lasts for fifteen volumes — long enough that readers began to lose interest, thus forcing Takahashi to drop several plot points from the final arc, Millenium World.